Post

 Notifications via Citrix Broker

-User notifications use Send-BrokerSessionMessage - they appear as a pop-up inside the user’s Citrix session, not as a Windows toast notification.
-This works regardless of whether the user is on a thin client, locked-down endpoint, or mobile device.
+User notifications use Send-BrokerSessionMessage.
+They appear as a pop-up inside the user’s Citrix session, not as a Windows toast notification.
+That matters when the user is on a thin client, a locked-down endpoint, or a mobile device, where the toast may never reach them.

 1